-Using hashtags in your social media marketing is one of the quickest and easiest ways to expand your influence beyond your current pool of followers.
+Using hashtags to market your business on social media is one of the quickest and easiest ways to expand your influence beyond your current pool of followers.

-When you use relevant hashtags (#) in your social media posts, people who are searching for those keywords can find your tweets and updates, and can potentially follow you.
+When you use relevant hashtags (#) in your social media posts, people who are searching for those keywords can find your tweets and posts, and can potentially follow you.

 Unfortunately, if you use the WRONG hashtags, your marketing won’t be nearly as effective.
 This post will outline some of the ways you can research and discover relevant hashtags that people in your niche are actually looking for.

 1. Find out what hashtags influencers are using

 Influencers in your niche are already using a bunch of hashtags that are both popular and highly relevant to your audience.